Magisk-Modules-Alt-Repo/audio-misc-settings/README.md

 <br/>
 <br/>

 * Don't forget to install ["Audio jitter silencer"](https://github.com/Magisk-Modules-Alt-Repo/audio-jitter-silencer) together and uninstall "Digital Wellbeing" app (for reducing very large jitters which this module cannot reduce by itself)!
-If you like much clearer replay (especially on Qcomm devices using an offloading USB driver with large jitter), use <a href="https://github.com/yzyhk904/USB_SampleRate_Changer">"USB_SampleRate_Changer"</a> for reducing the jitter (making foggy sound).
+If you like much clearer replay (especially on Qcomm devices using an offloading USB driver with large jitter), use <a href="https://github.com/yzyhk904/USB_SampleRate_Changer">"USB_SampleRate_Changer"</a> or <a href="https://github.com/Magisk-Modules-Alt-Repo/audio-samplerate-changer">"Audio Samplerate Changer"</a> for reducing the jitter (making foggy sound).

 * Don't use Am@zon music using a much worse internal re-sampler which bypasses the mastering quality re-sampling in the OS mixer (audioFlinger).
 Other music streaming services don't use such an internal re-sampler, as far as I know.